seismic-chen/ancc_python/README.md

 # ancc_python
-This contains some subroutines adopted from ancc package but written in python
+This contains some subroutines adopted from ancc package but re-written in python.
+Merge into the seismic-ambient-tomography package.